mixmesh/keydir/demo/README.md

 $ ALICE_TICKET = "SY5ht5B/KCfhgWac5p/CoxguGwidqKcTBZMUM2VbILU="
 ```

-The session ticket can now be used to continously call
+The session ticket can now be used to continously request
 http://localhost:4436/bankIdCollect until Bank ID negotiation succeeds
 or fails.
 In this demo a small shell script is used to do the
 collecting.
 You can obviously do this manually if you are a really